Site and Significance

 Designated a UNESCO World Heritage Site in 1992, Taos Pueblo has seen increasing visitor traffic and public curiosity about its history and practices.
-Growth of the nearby modern town of Taos has brought added development pressures.
+Growth of the nearby modern town of Taos brought added development pressures.
 Tourism provides economic benefits and enhances cross-cultural understanding, but it is intricately balanced with the sovereignty and livability of the community and the sacred nature of this timeless place.

-In the summer of 2011, the Taos Pueblo Preservation Program received an $800,000 grant from the U.S. Department of Housing and Urban Development that will be used to complement WMF's current work at the site.
-Additional workers will be hired and trained in traditional construction techniques for conservation work, and workshops will be held for pueblo homeowners that focus on the maintenance of traditional adobe homes.
+In 2011, the Taos Pueblo Preservation Program received an $800,000 grant from the U.S. Department of Housing and Urban Development so additional workers could be hired and trained in traditional construction techniques for conservation work, and workshops could be held for pueblo homeowners that focus on the maintenance of traditional adobe homes.
 Ten trainees, led by two supervisors, learned traditional construction methods while rebuilding most of an 11-unit house, which had been in a state of near-collapse.
 The units were re-occupied by their original families.